The Ferox Team

 MARK WILLIAMS – PRINCIPAL

 For nearly two decades, Mark has been a seasoned, dynamic, and high-energy congressional Chief of Staff excelling at the intersection of politics, policy, and personalities.
-He is well-connected and respected across the House, Senate, and Trump Administration.
+He is well-connected and respected across the House and Senate.
 A charismatic and collaborative team leader, Mark is skilled in coalition building, campaign management, and media strategy.
 He has also played a significant role in 11 winning House races.

 As top aide to Congressman Mike Conaway of Texas, Chairman of the House Agriculture Committee, Mark helped usher passage of the bipartisan 2018 Farm Bill.
 Mark also supported Rep. Conaway when he was handpicked by the GOP Conference to lead the high-profile Intelligence Committee investigation into Russia’s influence in the 2016 presidential election.